Send and receive messages¶

 - Increase the message sequence number.

-- Encode the message into string.
+- Encode the message into a string.

 The function should return the FIX message sent by the server.